Doctoral study in Information Systems

 Why study with us?

-- We’re the highest ranked university in New Zealand for its global reputation amongst both academics and employers.
+- We’re the highest ranked university in New Zealand for global reputation amongst both academics and employers.

 - Our Business School is in the 1% of Business Schools worldwide to hold Triple Crown accreditation from the leading international bodies: AACSB International, EFMD-EQUIS and AMBA.